jdz1993/yolo-so/README.md

  - if "dlopen is undefined", gcc with -ldl

 # Port darknet to new machine

-### Build from Source Environment settings
+### Deploy Environment settings
  - mkl
- - icc ( or default gcc )
  - opencv ( if needed )

-If you need mkl and icc, you can contact 1072425571@qq.com and I can send you a copy.
-The path/to/library should be configed in Makefile or using export LD_LIBRARY_PATH, more specific information is below.
+### Run from source Environment settings

+ - mkl
+ - icc
+ - opencv ( if needed )

-### Config path
+### config path
 change Makefile library path
+	CC=/home/intel/Tool/icc16.0/bin/intel64/icc -fopenmp
+change to
+	CC=/home/username/Tool/icc16.0/bin/intel64/icc -fopenmp

-if libmkl.so not found
+mkl library is preferred to put in directory:/opt/intel/mklml_2017.0.1/lib/ if libmkl.so not found

- - export LD_LIBRARY_PATH=/path/to/library/mklml_2017.0.1/lib/:$LD_LIBRARY_PATH
- - For example: export LD_LIBRARY_PATH=/opt/intel/mklml_2017.0.1/lib/:$LD_LIBRARY_PATH
+ - export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/opt/intel/mklml_2017.0.1/lib/
+you can also put this line in ~/.bashrc, then in shell:
+	source ~./bashrc

-if libdarknet.so libimf.so libintlc.so.5 libirng.so libsvml.so not found
+if libdarknet.so not found, jump in /path/to/libdarknet.so, in shell:

- - export LD_LIBRARY_PATH=$PWD/:$LD_LIBRARY_PATH
+	export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$PWD

+# yolo.weights
+Weights file and other details about origin darknet can be found in [Darknet project website](http://pjreddie.com/darknet).